 Dumps that make you question yourself “Holy Crap, why didn’t I think of that before I tried my half-assed attempt at a dump?!!?”

-In retrospect, it’s hard — I’ll admit I’ve tried to make a few dumps and sadly, they fell short of achieving their intended effect — be it stress, public interruption, lack of focus, or creative endeavor.
-However, I finally got my **** together.
-Hey, what passed in the past is the past.
+In retrospect, it’s hard — I’ll admit I’ve tried to make a few epic dumps and sadly, they fell short of achieving their intended effect — be it stress, public interruption, lack of focus or creative endeavor.
+Invariably, I was flushed with envy.
+However, I finally got my **** together and never looked back.
+(Hey, what passed in the past is in the past.)

 1 16.5 oz. box of yellow cake mix